mia-platform/documentation/docs/tutorial/rest_api/quick_rest_api.md

 Let's go back to the **CRUD section selecting our CRUD "books"**:
 ![Export the CRUD collection](img/MongoDB-Collection-export.png)

-From here it is possible to **export the JSON of the CRUD Collection by clicking on "Export to JSON"**, by doing so, our browser will download a JSON containing the description (schema) of our CRUD.
+From here it is possible to **export the JSON of the CRUD Collection by clicking on "Export to JSON"**: by doing so, your browser will download a JSON containing the description (schema) of our CRUD.

 In the example of this tutorial the downloaded object will be:
 ```json